Restoration Recovery outpatient addiction treatment logo

 What to Expect at Your First Appointment

-1. Intake.
-You’ll complete paperwork and a clinical intake.
-For opioid use disorder, this includes a DSM-5 assessment to confirm the diagnosis and its severity (mild, moderate, or severe based on how many of the 11 criteria you meet in a 12-month period), and a COWS (Clinical Opiate Withdrawal Scale) score to measure your current withdrawal state.
-The COWS score guides whether you’re clinically ready to begin buprenorphine the same day without risking precipitated withdrawal.
+Paperwork, a DSM-5 assessment to confirm diagnosis and severity (mild, moderate, or severe, based on the 11 criteria met in a 12-month period), and a COWS score to measure your current withdrawal state — the score guides whether you can start buprenorphine the same day or need a longer interval.

-4. Prescription (and injection ordering, if chosen).
-If clinically appropriate, you leave the same day with a Suboxone prescription.
-If you prefer the extended-release route, your provider will order Sublocade or Brixadi during this visit — we don’t stock injections on-site — and you’ll continue on Suboxone as a bridge.
+Prescription and injection ordering.
+You leave the same day with a Suboxone prescription.
+If you prefer the extended-release route, your provider orders Sublocade or Brixadi during this visit — we don’t stock injections on-site — and you continue on Suboxone as a bridge.
 Your injection appointment is scheduled for a follow-up once the medication arrives, typically after a short stabilization period on Suboxone (Sublocade’s FDA label requires at least 7 days of transmucosal buprenorphine before the first injection).

 Why Medication-Assisted Treatment Works for Oxycodone

-Medication-assisted treatment is endorsed as the standard of care for opioid use disorder, including prescription opioid use disorder specifically, by the Substance Abuse and Mental Health Services Administration (SAMHSA), the National Institute on Drug Abuse (NIDA), the American Society of Addiction Medicine (ASAM), and the World Health Organization.
+For many patients, the fear of withdrawal is what keeps them stuck.
+MAT removes that barrier — the medication prevents withdrawal rather than forcing patients to endure it — which is why it works when willpower alone doesn’t.
+Medication-assisted treatment is endorsed as the standard of care for opioid use disorder, including prescription opioid use disorder specifically, by SAMHSA, NIDA, ASAM, and the World Health Organization.
 Buprenorphine was actually most extensively studied, prior to the illicit-fentanyl era, in prescription opioid populations — trials like COMBINE and POATS enrolled patients whose dependence began with pills.
 For oxycodone patients in particular, the evidence base is deep.
+Large-scale evidence shows that patients with opioid use disorder who receive buprenorphine-based MAT:

 • Experience more than a 50 percent reduction in the risk of fatal opioid overdose